FFTAI/fftai.github.io/docs/rocs_model.md

 # rocs_model Introduction

-RoCS model, within the RoCS framework, serves as a crucial component responsible for delivering 3D model information of the robot.
-Specifically, it enables the upper-level system to retrieve visual details such as the appearance and structure of the robot through an HTTP interface.
+The `rocs_model` serves as a crucial component within the RoCS system, specializing in the external synchronization of 3D robot model information.
+Its primary function is to meticulously replicate the robot's coordinates and position, delivering a visually appealing user interface through the HTTP service.

-In the development process, RoCS model plays a pivotal role.
-It empowers developers to achieve visual representation of the robot, encompassing its external features and structural aspects.
-This capability proves invaluable for monitoring and comprehending the robot's status, movements, and executed tasks.
+Within the `rocs_model`, real-time position coordinate data is continuously monitored via remote monitoring.
+This information is then utilized to render the model through a websocket, a high-performance real-time communication method.
+This dynamic interaction serves as a valuable resource for developers, offering an intuitive insight into the current state of the robot and significantly enhancing control and monitoring efficiency.

-The workflow of RoCS model typically involves the user interface or other applications sending an HTTP request to obtain 3D model information of the robot.
-Upon receiving the request, RoCS model responds with the relevant information, allowing the upper-level system to dynamically access real-time visual details of the robot's appearance and structure.
-This interaction provides developers with an intuitive understanding of the robot's current state, enhancing control and monitoring efficiency.
+Throughout the development process, `rocs_model` assumes a pivotal role by facilitating the implementation of the robot's visual representation.
+This includes external features and structural aspects, providing developers with a comprehensive understanding of the robot's status, movement, and task execution.

-RoCS model serves as a potent tool for developers within a robot system, offering the capability to better comprehend and visualize the external appearance and structural details of the robot throughout the development process.
+The `RoCS_model` is a vital tool for developers in robotics, offering profound insights into the robot's appearance and structure.
+This enhances the development process by providing a valuable visual representation for monitoring and understanding the robot's behavior and functionality.